operasoftware/devopera/articles/_posts/2014-08-19-native-responsive-images.md

 Short and sweet, right?
 No need for too many explanations there.
 You just give the browser a comma-separated list of resources and their `x` descriptors (describing the screen’s DPR), and the browser picks the best fit.

 Note that the 1x image resource is in the `src` attribute, where it doubles as a fallback resource.
-There no need to write the same resource twice!
+There’s no need to write the same resource twice!

 ## Variable Width Images